 When I was a little girl I used to tell my mother that I would one day live on a tropical island.
 She would laugh at her precocious little redhead, with such crazy ideas.
 I think back to those times now and wonder how, at such a young age, I knew with such determination what I wanted.

 Have you ever visited Koh Lanta or Thailand?
 Do you have a dream of living on a tropical island?
 Where would you choose to live/have chosen to live at this stage in live?
+What do you think is the best place to retire?
 Please share your dream location in the comments below.